Euphonium: Marching euphonium

 Euphoniums built in a horizontal bell-forward configuration are used in the marching arts.
 Marching euphoniums lack a fourth valve, partly to conserve weight.
 They are currently produced by B.A.C.
-Music, Eastman, Jupiter, Dynasty, and Yamaha, as well as by several Chinese-made stencil brands like Schiller, John Packer, and O'Malley.
+Music, Eastman, Jupiter, King, and Yamaha, as well as by several Chinese-made stencil brands like Schiller, John Packer, and O'Malley.

 In American drum and bugle corps, the Canadian instrument maker Whaley, Royce & Co. introduced the euphonium bugle in the mid-1960s, pitched a third lower in G with two valves.
 These were mainly made by the American makers Olds, King, Conn, and Kanstul.
 Whether a drum corps uses marching euphoniums, marching baritones, or a combination of both depends on the preference of the arranger.
-In mixes, euphoniums will typically play the lower parts and the baritones will play the higher.
+In mixes, euphoniums will typically play the lower parts, and the baritones will play the higher.